bionanoimaging/bionanoimaging.github.io/AlignIt/README.md

 ## Steps
 Each level description in the json file corresponding to a level consists of steps.
 Each step needs to be one of the following entries:
+- `setObserverPosition`: allows to force the observer to an initial position.
+Allowed (optional) arguments are `position` defining the new observer position coordinates and `look_at` defining where to first look (default is [0,0] at the beam height).
+Note that every reset of the level will also force this action to be taken.
 - `add_component`: adds a new component to the current task.
 It supports the tags `type`, `name` and others (see below)
 - `remove_component`: removes an existing component
 - `modify_component`: modifies a component.
 This actually removes the old component and creates a new one in its place.